jovibor/HexCtrl/README.md

 ## [](#)Installing and Using
 The **HexCtrl** can be used in your app by two different ways.
-Building from the sources and using as .dll.
+Building from the sources or using as a *.dll*.

 ### [](#)Building From The Sources
 The building process is quite simple:
-1. Copy **HexCtrl** folder into your project's folder.
+1. Copy *HexCtrl* folder into your project's folder.
-2. Add all files from **HexCtrl** folder into your project.
+2. Add all files from *HexCtrl* folder into your project.
 3. Add `#include "HexCtrl/HexCtrl.h"` where you suppose to use the control.
 4. Declare `IHexCtrlPtr` member variable: `IHexCtrlPtr myHex { CreateHexCtrl() };`
 5. [Create](#creating) control instance.